Emails Containing PII (in the body or in an attachment):

-- The SUBJECT line must state: "FOUO – PRIVACY SENSITIVE."
+- The SUBJECT line must include the marking "CUI".

 - Must be digitally signed and encrypted.
-(Note: Digitally signing an email is NOT the same as appending a “signature block” at the bottom of the outgoing message contents.)
+(Note: Digitally signing an email is NOT the same as appending a “signature block” to the bottom of the outgoing message contents.)

 Acceptable Methods to Email PII:

 1 .
 Digitally sign and encrypt .
 This method requires: the use of the Outlook interface, both parties (recipient and sender) to have valid CAC email certificates that are linked to their current official email addresses, and the sender to have the other party's certificate saved in their contacts before encrypting.
 Information about using this method and setting up your account can be found on the Information Technology Service Center's How To Guide.
 (Note: you can search for, download, and save DoD personnel’s digital certificates using the DoD Enterprise White Pages found at https://www.whitepages.mil/ .
 You must have a valid CAC card to access the DoD White Pages.)

 2. Department of Defense Safe Access File Exchange (DoD SAFE).
 The Department of Defense Safe Access File Exchange (DoD SAFE) is an authorized way to send UNCLASSIFIED files to include Privacy Act Data, PII, CUI, PHI, and large files up to 8GB.
 Guest users (non-CAC holders) can use DoD SAFE to send files to authorized users (CAC holders) as long as an authorized user first solicits the file using DoD SAFE.
 To use DoD SAFE, visit https://safe.apps.mil.